 Tickets for The Bracebridge Dinner run hundreds of dollars per person.
-Even so, we feel like it's well worth it if you can afford it, providing good value for money even at its high price.
+Even so, it's well worth it if you can afford it, providing good value for money even at its high price.

 Bracebridge Dinner Basics

-- The Bracebridge Dinner is held in the dining room of the Majestic Yosemite Hotel (formerly the Ahwahnee).
+- The Bracebridge Dinners are held in the dining room of the Majestic Yosemite Hotel (formerly the Ahwahnee).

-- It happens in December, with several performances between the middle and end of the month.
+- The dinners happen in December, with several performances between the middle and end of the month.
 The Bracebridge Dinner website lists this year's dates.